danimedi/danimedi.github.io/_posts/2025-06-26-a-family-malady.md

 ### Part II: Son

 <em>
-A sound cut the night —
+A sound cut the night,
 a sob in the kitchen.
-something was obviously wrong —
+something was obviously wrong,
 I noticed immediately.
 <br>
 She was there, in the darkness.